rubenleikarnes/dotfiles/README.md

 git submodule update --init --recursive
 ```

-Use the link.sh file to install all '.symlink' files.
+Use the link.sh file to install all '.symlink' and '.configlink' files.

 ```
 sh ./link.sh